-Clearing Statistics - Most Recent Figures
+Clearing and Vault Statistics - Most Recent Figures

 London Precious Metals Vault Holdings - SEPTEMBER 2018

 As at end September 2018, there were 7,452 tonnes of gold, valued at $284.5 billion and 35,135 tonnes of silver valued at $16.2 billion.
 This equates to approximately 596,161 gold bars and 1,171,174 silver bars.